| Punta Arenas is the southernmost city in Chile, being separated

 those ships that need to cross from the Atlantic to the Pacific

+Ocean.
 A man with a great vision and strength noticed the strategic importance

 of the place.
 Don José Menendez had arrived to Punta Arenas